-Established in 1973, the TR program is designed to exceed certification requirements mandated by the National Council for Therapeutic Recreation Certification (NCTRC).
+Established in 1975, the Therapeutic Recreation (TR) program is designed to exceed certification requirements mandated by the National Council for Therapeutic Recreation Certification (NCTRC).
 View Curriculum.

-The program combines hands-on volunteer hours in therapeutic recreation programs with a challenging sequence of TR and health-related courses.
+The program combines field work experiences with a challenging sequence of TR and health-related courses.
 Students learn about disabling conditions, group facilitation techniques, client assessments and intervention planning, and implementation processes used by recreation therapists.
 Students also learn ways to assist clients to use leisure and recreation activities to meet rehabilitation goals and exercise choice and self-determination in their leisure time.

 Students exit the program well prepared to embark on their career in Therapeutic Recreation.
-During the culminating fieldwork experience, clinical supervisors rate the professional knowledge and skills of graduates.
-Of the 57 students who graduated from the BS in Therapeutic Recreation program in 2014 – 2015, a total of 98% were rated as meeting or exceeding expectations on all items.
-These ratings are based on the American Therapeutic Recreation Association (ATRA) Standards for the Practice of Recreational Therapy.
+At the end of students' culminating fieldwork experience, clinical supervisors rate the professional knowledge and skills of the students based on the American Therapeutic Recreation Association (ATRA) Standards for Practice of Recreational Therapy.
+Of the 66 students who graduated from the BS in Therapeutic Recreation program in 2015 – 2016, a total of 99% were rated as meeting or exceeding expectations on all items.

-Additionally, first time test takers from Temple University achieved a pass rate of 86.9% on the National Council for Therapeutic Recreation Certification (NCTRC) exam compared to 75.3% for students from other programs over the past three years (2012-2014).
+In 2016, first time test takers from Temple University achieved a pass rate of 88.6% on the National Council for Therapeutic Recreation Certification (NCTRC) exam.

-The Bachelor's in Therapeutic Recreation program is accredited by the Council on Accreditation of Allied Health Education/Committee on Accreditation for Recreation Therapy.
+The Bachelor's in Therapeutic Recreation program is accredited by the Commission on Accreditation of Allied Health Education Programs/Committee on Accreditation of Recreational Therapy Education.